 PULSE Racing is always looking for new athletes who are curious about the use of FES and want to take on the challenge to put together a performance of competing in (inter) national cycling races.
-At the moment, our team consists of three athletes: Mohammed Ackloufi, Sander Koomen and Nardus Demmers.
+At the moment, our team consists of two active athletes, Mohammed Ackloufi and Nardus Demmers, and former athlete Sander Koomen.

 My name is Mohammed Ackloufi, I live in Almere and I am one of the pilots at PULSE Racing.
 In 2002 I have been through an traumatic accident, which had caused my dwarsleasion at level TH7/8.
 Next to this, I always liked to do sports.
 After my accident I participated at the paralimpics rowing and skying.
 In this period I also came in though with electrical stimulation.
 After I started as testperson at the company of Rik Berkelmans, I also got in touch with bicycling with electrical stimulation at the rehabilitation center Reade.
 Because I really liked this I developed bicycling with FES further and started training to become more fit.
 In 2018 the therapists at Reade suggested to get in touch with PULSE Racing.
 I like to see how students are developing this project.
 I am working together with these student to train my legs and hopefully I can play a part at the Cybathlon 2020.